10 Easy Meals to Cook in a Hostel in 10 Minutes

 4. Mix it all and enjoy with a hot coffee of a fresh orange juice.

 Breakfast – Scrambled Eggs

-The traditional scrambled eggs never goes out of fashion.
-In this recipe we suggest using eggs to keep it classic but you can replace it with tofu if you feel like trying something different for a great result as well.
+The traditional scrambled eggs never go out of fashion.
+In this recipe, we suggest using eggs to keep it classic but you can replace it with tofu if you feel like trying something different for a great result as well.
 Yep, tofu can be delicious, it is not a myth!

 3 eggs (or a firm package of tofu)